kevinlondon/kevinlondon.github.io/_drafts/philosophy_for_useful_tests.md

 Most often, I have a method that does too much or interacts with too many things.
 If I need to set up the world in order to test something, that's probably bad.
 There may also be a small object in there looking to escape.

+By making your code easy to test, you're also probably improving the design of it.

 ### Use test names to describe what you're testing